 The Program is making progress towards continued development of water projects that will cumulatively reduce shortages to U.S. Fish and Wildlife Service target flows by an average of 120,000 (or 130,000) to 150,000 acre feet per year.
+Note that the Program goal is not to achieve Service target flows, but rather to reduce the gap between actual and target flows.
 The Program has focused on long-term projects to facilitate the retiming of excess flows, with secondary emphasis on short-term purchase or lease of water.

 The initial state water projects-the Tamarack State Wildlife Area project (Colorado), Environmental Account in Lake McConaughy (Nebraska), and the Pathfinder Modification Project (Wyoming)-were completed by 2012 and are collectively credited with providing 80,000 acre-feet towards the Program's water objective.
 For the Tamarack State Wildlife Area project, Colorado has committed to retime an average of 10,000 acre-feet of water annually at the state line.
 Additionally, Colorado is responsible for mitigating the impacts of new (post-1997) water-related activities in Colorado on associated habitats.
+Given Colorado's upstream location on the South Platte, Colorado's primary contribution to the Program is financial, not wet water.

-Other Program water projects include multiple recharge projects such as the Phelps County Canal, Elwood, and Cottonwood Ranch projects and various water leases from the Central Platte Natural Resources District, Nebraska Public Power District, and the Pathfinder Municipal Account.
-The Program's current portfolio of water projects provides an estimated 114,000 acrefeet of water cumulatively.
+Other Program water projects include multiple recharge projects such as the Phelps County Canal, Elwood Reservoir, and Cottonwood Ranch projects and various water leases from the Central Platte Natural Resources District, Nebraska Public Power District, and the Pathfinder Municipal Account.